chulkx/chulkx/README.md

-### Hi there 👋, i'm Gustavo
+### Hi there 👋, I'm Gustavo

-I'm currently a dev student, so i'll do my best to achieve my goal.
+I'm currently a dev student, so I'll do my best to achieve my goal.

 I'm studying right now:
   * HTML5